grscheller/scheller-linux-archive/grokScala/README.md

 the [fpinscala package](../fpinscala).

 ## 9. Package objects: [grokScala.grok.rand](grok/src/main/scala/grok/packageWide/)
 In scala, types cannot be defined outside of classes/objects.
-They are<br>
-features that are part of Scala's OO system - see page 457 of Oderski's<br>
-Programming in Scala, 3rd edition, on path dependent types.
-Types are<br>
-members just like defs, vals, and vars.
-Functional programmers use this<br>
-feature to implement type aliases.
+They are features that are part of Scala's OO system - see page 457 of Oderski's Programming in Scala, 3rd edition, on path dependent types.
+Types are members just like defs, vals, and vars.
+Functional programmers use this feature to implement type aliases.

-Scala provides a mechanism to define a type alias at the package level.<br>
+Scala provides a mechanism to define a type alias at the package level.
 They are defined in a package object.
-There can only be one package object<br>
-per package.
-By convention, the package object is put in a file named<br>
-package.scala located in the root directory of the package.
-The package<br>
-object itself is part of the package's parent package.
+There can only be one package object per package.
+By convention, the package object is put in a file named package.scala located in the root directory of the package.
+The package object itself is part of the package's parent package.

-In the `grokScala.grok` package, `Rand[A]`, is a type alias for `state.State[RNG, A]`<br>
+In the `grokScala.grok` package, `Rand[A]`, is a type alias for `state.State[RNG, A]`
-It is defined package-wide in the file [package.scala](grok/src/main/scala/grok/rand/package.scala) located in the `rand`<br>
-package root directory, grok/src/main/scala/grok/rand/.
+It is defined package-wide in the file [package.scala](grok/src/main/scala/grok/rand/package.scala) located in the `rand` package root directory, grok/src/main/scala/grok/rand/.
 * Used to define the Rand type alias at the rand package level.
 * Using `val Rand = grokScala.grok.state.State` so the compiler can find the companion object.
 * User code needs to use `new` key word to distinguish constructor from the `State.apply` method.

 This is my original implimentation of `fpinscala.state.rand.Rand`.
-I plan<br>
-to reimplemented it there as a case class containing a `State(RNG,A)`.
+I plan to reimplemented it there as a case class containing a `State(RNG,A)`.